simonccc/kopsrox/README.md

 This is not overwritten

 ## setup
-Kopsrox uses the k3s built in commands to backup to s3 api compatible storage
+kopsrox uses the k3s built in commands to backup to s3 api compatible storage via logging into the master via qagent

 ### providers tested
-- minio
+- minio ( selfhosted )
 - cloudflare ( 20G free )
 - backblaze ( 10G free )

 ## snapshot
-- takes a snapshot
+take a snapshot

 `./kopsrox.py etcd snapshot`

 `./kopsrox.py etcd list `

 ## restore

-- restoring a cluster
+`./kopsrox.py etcd list`

+lists snapshost
+check you're using the correct key

+`./kopsrox.py etcd restore $imagenname`

 - downsizes to 1 node
 - stuff not working
+-- leaves old nodes behind

 # FAQ
 __can I use debian as a base image vs ubuntu?__